 HR is in a state of flux.
-Global volatility and uncertainty has driven a focus on how to steer through the next few years, whilst increasing the value from HR teams.
+Global volatility and uncertainty has driven a focus on how to steer through the next few years but increase the business value from HR.
 It is a journey from flux to flow.

 The labor market is experiencing acute shortages of key skills, as employees go through the ‘Great Reconsideration’.

 Meanwhile, boards want more from HR.
 They’re demanding a connected, digitally enabled and analytics-led function that can support the business’s wider aims.

 Our latest research found Pathfinders – those HR functions forging a path through this changing landscape – are less concerned with what others do and say about people management.

 Instead, they’re building the capabilities needed for their marketplace, and to deliver their firm’s strategy.
 They’re providing people insights to enable decision-making.
 And they’re embedding themselves into other business functions and the C-Suite, to allow the value of HR to benefit the whole company.

 As they do so, the HR Pathfinders have identified, and are focusing on, six critical priorities for the next three years: